So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 Start app indexing with Google’s developer link.

 STEP 10.
-MAINTAIN YOUR ASO
+MAINTAIN YOUR APPLE AND ANDROID APP STORE OPTIMIZATION

-The best way to stay on top of your ASO is to just keep playing around with your keywords to constantly rank well for them.
+The best way to stay on top of your ASO is to just keep playing around with your app keywords to constantly rank well for them.
 This’ll have the effect of driving greater traffic to your product page.

 Equally important is releasing constant updates for your app.
 Typically, these updates incorporate user feedback in the relentless effort to keep improving app performance and user experience.
 Both Apple and your consumers naturally look at constantly updating apps as customer-focused and high-quality, both of which are vital search signals.